Nauman123-coder/langchain-prompt-studio/README.md

 A modern prompt engineering studio built with LangChain and IBM watsonx.ai.
 This repository provides a unified, intuitive web application for exploring advanced prompt engineering patterns.
 It features specialized tools for text summarization, contextual question answering, text classification, natural language to SQL generation, and interactive AI agent chats with custom personas — all powered by watsonx.ai models.

-The project includes a Jupyter notebook for learning prompt engineering concepts and a Gradio-based demo app for hands-on interaction.

 ## Overview

 This studio allows users to experiment with various prompt templates and LLM configurations in a sleek interface.
 Key highlights: